Is Occupational Therapy School Hard?

 Working with medically complex people is not always easy in itself, and all healthcare programs want to ensure you’re fully prepared to take on the challenge.

 Occupational therapy school isn’t any different.

-You’ll have a big focus on science, research, and theory in your coursework, along with multiple in-the-field clinicals in multiple settings, and often a graduate thesis to top it all off.
+Similar to other healthcare programs, you’ll have a big focus on science, research, and theory in your coursework, along with multiple in-the-field (fieldwork) clinicals in multiple settings, and often a graduate thesis to top it all off.

 However, even though OT school is hard, it is not impossible.

-I tell prospective occupational therapy students that if you have a solid GPA (preferably above a 3.5 to be competitive), get solid grades (mostly A’s) in your OT school prerequisites, especially in anatomy and physiology, AND you get accepted into OT school, you can totally handle OT school, and the challenge is absolutely worth it.
+I tell prospective occupational therapy students that if you have a competitive GPA (preferably above a 3.5 to stand out), get solid grades (mostly A’s) in your OT school prerequisites, especially in anatomy and physiology, AND you get accepted into OT school, you can totally handle OT school, and the challenge is absolutely worth it.